-13.1 Applications to compete in the Championship may be submitted to the FIA during the period 30 June to 15 July inclusive of the year prior to the year to which the application relates on an entry form as set out in Appendix 2 hereto accompanied by an undertaking to pay the entry fee of [TBA] to the FIA no later than 1 November of the year prior to the year to which the application relates.
+30 June to 15 July inclusive of the year prior to the year to which the application relates on an entry form as set out in Appendix 2 hereto accompanied by an undertaking to pay the entry fee, calculated in accordance with Appendix 7, to the FIA no later than 30 November of the year prior to the year to which the application relates.
 Applications at other times will only be considered if a place is available and on payment of a late entry fee to be fixed by the FIA.
 Entry forms will be made available by the FIA who will notify the applicant of the result of the application within thirty days of its receipt.